Earth rotation and time-domain reconstruction of polarization states for continuous gravitational waves from a known

 where we define $F^S(t) \equiv F^B(t) = - F^L(t)$, we denote $h_S(t) \equiv h_B(t) - h_L(t)$, and $n(t)$ means noises.
 In the rest of this paper, $I \in S, V, W, +, \times$ is denoted simply as $I$.

 For LIGO-Virgo merger events, the duration is roughly $\sim 1-1000$ milliseconds ($\ll T_E$), where $T_E$ is the Earth rotation period $\sim 24$ hours.
 The time variation of $F^I(t)$ is negligible enough for us to safely use the instantaneous antenna pattern for the data analysis.
-The dependence on time is discussed e.g. by Takeda et al. \cite{Takeda2019}.
+The dependence on time is discussed e.g. \cite{Isi2015, Isi2017, Takeda2019}.

 On the other hand, the antenna pattern changes significant with time in a day.